Colorado Psychology Master’s and Graduate Degree Programs

 $$#TD #506

-University of Colorado Colorado Springs The UCCS Master of Arts in Psychology Clinical track is an adult-focused program that follows the Boulder scientist/practitioner training model which emphasizes the integrated roles of science and practice.
+University of Colorado Colorado Springs The UCCS MA in Psychology Clinical track is an adult-focused program that follows the Boulder scientist/practitioner training model which emphasizes the integrated roles of science and practice.
 The clinical MA track has a focus on adult populations.
-The MA Psychology Psychological Science track provides the student with a solid foundation in psychological research.
-The sub-plans (specializations) include geropsychology, trauma psychology, psychology and law (legal), cognition, and developmental psychology.
+Our program emphasizes the integration of science and practice, particularly in clinical assessment and intervention skills.
+While the two-year curriculum provides a solid foundation, we aim to prepare students for further doctoral-level training.

 $$$#TD #506 #095